preignition/program-user-guide/accessible-data/survey/training-course/session-1-creating-a-new-survey.md

 ## Learning Materials

 You will need the following learning materials to complete this session.

-The PDF file below includes the text for the 'Introductory Page' and 'Thank You Page' 'Questions' as well as the 'Questions' to include in your 'Form'.
+The PDF file below includes the text for the 'Introductory Page' and 'Thank You Page', as well as the 'Questions' to include in your 'Form'.

 [\[Text for Training Survey\]](<assets/1.
 Text for Training Survey.pdf>)

 {% hint style="info" %}
 Download the 'Text for Training Survey' on to your device before starting this training session.
-You can then copy and paste the 'Questions' into your training survey, saving you time.
+You can then copy and paste the content into your training survey, saving you time.
 {% endhint %}

 ## Learning Content

-In this video, Jerry guides you through the process of creating a new 'Survey' and adding 'Questions' to your 'Form'.
+In this video, Jerry guides you through the process of creating a new survey.

 Follow the steps in the video precisely and create your own 'Training Survey'.